 The contest is over, you can no longer submit.

-You are not happy with just doing it in less than NN swaps, as for some initial placements it is possible to do it much faster.
+You are not happy with just doing it in less than swaps, as for some initial placements it is possible to do it much faster.
 Can you argue for your algorithm that it acts always optimally?
 You should justify why every imaginable strategy needs at least as many swaps as yours.

 The contest is over, you can no longer submit.